rxn4chemistry/rxn_cluster_token_prompt/README.md

 For options on how to use the command run `generate-dataset-files --help`.
 The model-type can be either `retro`,`forward`,`classification`

-By specifying the `--cluster-colum-name` you can choose how to build your Chemistry Puppeteer model.
+By specifying the `--cluster-colum-name` you can choose how to build your cluster token prompt model.
 The column `class` in USPTO contains the reaction classes.
-To see how to choose a different clustering technique, please check the next section.
+To see how to choose a different clustering technique, check the next section.

 When the flag `--baseline` is passed together with the `retro` model type, the data for the baseline retrosynthesis model is generated.